reflectoring/reflectoring.github.io/_posts/2021-10-10-comparison-of-java-http-clients.md

 The HTTP Clients we will look at in this post are :

-1. HttpClient included in JDK for Applications written in Java 11 and above
+1. HttpClient included from Java 11 for applications written in Java 11 and above
 2. Apache HTTPClient from Apache HttpComponents project
 3. OkHttpClient from [Square](https://developer.squareup.com/)
 4. Spring WebClient for Spring Boot Applications